Texas to probe rolling blackouts

 Electricity-grid officials said Mr. Jones' team will look at price patterns and power-plant outages remembering that, in California's energy crisis of 2000-2001, unscrupulous power generators feigned equipment problems to drive up the price of electricity.
 A significant number of plants in Texas failed recently, and wholesale electricity prices briefly spiked.

-The state Senate committee that oversees the state utility commission will conduct hearings on the blackouts, said its chairman, Sen. Troy Fraser, a Republican whose district includes central Texas.
+The state Senate committee that oversees the state utility commission will investigate outages and conduct hearings on the blackouts, said its chairman, Sen. Troy Fraser, a Republican whose district includes central Texas.

-The organization that runs the Texas grid, the Electric Reliability Council of Texas or Ercot, is considering whether it should require better weatherization at power plants.
+The organization that runs the Texas grid as a whole, the Electric Reliability Council of Texas or Ercot, is considering whether it should require better weatherization at power plants.
 Trip Doggett, chief executive of the group, said it "will be working with generation owners to understand why and what can be done" to prevent the sort of breakdowns that destabilized the state's electrical network.
 Among other problems, the breakdowns were caused by equipment freezing and cracking.

 Generation companies said they are ready to answer any questions and are confident they followed the rules.
 Representatives of Luminant and NRG Energy Inc., which own many power plants in Texas, said extreme cold forced outages they couldn't prevent and they got plants back up quickly.